 Q: How do I get help getting my quiz/exam into LearningHub?

 DLiT is willing to put your quiz/exam into LearningHub.
-Please fill out this fillable pdf and email it to firstname.lastname@example.org along with the quiz/exam and the answers (at least the answers for autograded items such as T/F, multiple choice, and matching).
+Please email it to firstname.lastname@example.org along with the quiz/exam and the answers (at least the answers for autograded items such as T/F, multiple choice, and matching).

 The following resources will assist you with grading and setting up your gradebook.
 If you feel there are issues with your gradebook, please email email@example.com and we can provide a gradebook audit to ensure the settings match your syllabus.